monicahq/monica/docs/contribute/contribute.md

 For development purposes, you have two choices to test emails:

 1. You can use [Mailtrap](https://mailtrap.io/).
 This is an amazing service that provides a free plan that is plenty enough to test all the emails that are sent.
 1. If you use Homestead to code on your local machine, you can use [mailhog](https://github.com/mailhog/MailHog) that is built-in.
-To use it, you first need to start mailhog (`sudo service mailhog restart`).
-Then, head up to http://localhost:8025 in your browser to load Mailhog's UI.
+To use it, you first need to start mailhog (`sudo service mailhog restart`) inside your Vagrant.
+Then, head up to [http://localhost:8025](http://localhost:8025) in your local browser to load Mailhog's UI.

-If you want to use mailhog, you need the following settings in your `.env` file:
+Note: if you want to use mailhog, you need the following settings in your `.env` file:

 ```
 MAIL_DRIVER=smtp